 There are a lot of places in your financial life where you could use financial automation.
 I especially recommend it for saving and investing.
-You could also pay many bills automatically, such as your mortgage, utility bills, and more.
+You could also pay many bills automatically, such as your mortgage or insurance premiums.
 Some companies may even give you a financial incentive for setting things up on auto-pay.
-We’ve chosen to pay our Sprint cell-phone bill automatically because of that.
+We’ve chosen to pay our cell-phone bill automatically because of that.
 But be forewarned.
 There can be a downside to financial automation as well.

 When it may NOT pay to automate

-Automation has become very common within 401(k) and other types of employer-based retirement plans.
+Automation has become very common within 401(k) and other employer-based retirement plans.
 It used to be that when you joined a company you had to opt in to the retirement plan.
 Now it’s much more the norm that you are automatically part of the plan.
 If you don’t want to participate, you have to take steps to opt out.
-And that’s been a good thing.
+And in important ways, that’s been a good thing.
 Participation rates have increased as a result of the change.